bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 **Percent Correct**

-The first question to ask is - **what fraction of genotypes does each tool get right?**
+The first question to ask is
+**what fraction of genotypes does each tool get right?**
 Here "right" means that the allele size reported by the tool exactly matches the true allele size.

 **Confidence Intervals**

-ExpansionHunter and GangSTR report confidence intervals for each genotype, so we can also ask - **how often is the true genotype outside the confidence intervals?**
+ExpansionHunter and GangSTR report confidence intervals for each genotype, so we can also ask
+**how often is the true genotype outside the confidence intervals?**

 **Over vs. Underestimate**

-For the genotypes that they get wrong, **do these tools tend to overestimate or underestimate the allele size?**
+For the genotypes that they get wrong,
+**do the tools tend to overestimate or underestimate the allele size?**

 **Negative Loci**

 The above analyses focused on different aspects of sensitivity.
 The negative loci allow us to also examine specificity.
-First, we can ask, **what fraction of loci with a homozygous reference or heteoryzgous reference do the tools call as non-reference?** and then **how far off are they?**
+First, we can ask,
+**what fraction of loci with a homozygous reference or heteoryzgous reference do the tools call as non-reference?** and then **how far off are they?**

 **Conclusion**